andrewintw/rpi-video-sync-looper/README.md

 This method requires Linux expertise and specific Raspbian distro requirements.
 Please make sure you are using `Raspbian Buster` (Debian 10).
 This project uses omxplayer as the video player, but newer versions of Raspbian (such as bullseye, bookworm, etc.) no longer support omxplayer.

 The base Linux system used in this project comes from the official Raspberry Pi release, [2023-05-03-raspios-buster-armhf-lite.img.xz](https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-05-03/).
 Raspbian typically releases two versions: a Lite version without X-window GUI (which is the chosen for this project) and a full version with a desktop environment (possibly labeled "full" in the filename).
-In general, you do not need a linux system with a desktop environment.
+Generally, a Linux system with a desktop environment is not required.
 However, if you prefer to configure settings through a GUI, you can install the full version of Raspbian (e.g., [2023-05-03-raspios-buster-armhf.img.xz](https://downloads.raspberrypi.com/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2023-05-03/)).

 If you are already using Raspbian Buster, you can skip the step of burning the Raspbian image.
 Otherwise, after downloading raspios-buster-arm64-lite.zip, use [balenaEtcher](https://etcher.balena.io/) to flash the .zip to an SD card.